iainelder/orgtreepubsub/README.md

 publish-subscribe framework.
 The publish-subscribe pattern makes the code easier to read and makes it easier to extend for new organizations features.

+I chose [Pypubsub](https://pypubsub.readthedocs.io/en/v4.0.3/index.html) for the publish-subscribe framework because it's stable, well-documented and easy to use.

 ## Concurrency

-The chosen publish-subscribe framework is Pypubsub because it's well-documented and easy to use.
-But it doesn't have built-in support for concurrency, so a naive implementation will run each AWS API request serially.
+Pypubsub doesn't have built-in support for concurrency, so a naive implementation will run each AWS API request serially.

 The Organizations APIs permit a small amount of concurrent calls.
 Neither the concurrency limit nor the throttling limit is documented, but it can definitely